-Although it may not be ranked number 1 among its competitors, the industry has one of the highest turnovers.
+Although it may not be ranked number one among its competitors, the industry has one of the highest turnovers.

-Target is able to position itself well among a crowded pack and is a profitable business.
+Target is able to position itself well in a crowded industry and is a profitable business.

 The company will need to continue to adapt to growing online demand and evaluate how its physical stores can operate in the future.

 For now, Target is a popular choice among consumers, known for its atmosphere, pricing, and strong branding.